 When applicable, choose any aggregations, transformation, and tags.
 Although it is an optional choice, the default transformation or aggregation is applied.

 Afterwards, define how much into the future you want to see.

 An example of a page load from the last nine months and its generated three-month forecasting result is demonstrated below:

 The plot reflects the value (in this case, the

 last value) of the forecast in deep red.
 The light red shade portraits the uncertainty intervals for the trend component.

 Like we’ve mentioned before, this is an early stage of what we want to release as a Forecast Engine.

-Furthermore, at the moment the forecasts are only visualised within the application.
-On the next phase of the product, it will also be possible to export them in image or other formats.
+Furthermore, at the moment, the forecasts are only visualised within the application.
+On the next phase of the product, it will also be possible to export them in an image or other formats.